offlinesec/offlinesec-client/docs/how_to_prepare_sap_roles.md

 ```
 where "agr_1251.xlsx" - prepared spreadsheet (step 7), for your convenience, you can specify system name - string max 20 characters (Don't add to this field sensitive information!).

+Note: When you download the report from server, the rolenames in report are transformed back into your real values on client side.
-8. You can manually perform inverse transformation (to replace rolenames) when you'll get the report:
+You can manually perform inverse transformation (to replace rolenames) when you'll get the report :
 ```sh
 offlinesec_inverse_transform -f "roles_20230820_073901.xlsx"
 ```